Constitution, Rules & Bylaws

 The Committee reserves the right to add, delete, or alter Competitions and their Rules as they see fit.

-The Competition Committee hopes that all matches will be arranged within the intended spirit of the game.
-The following rules have been devised to assist the
+The Committee hopes that all matches will be arranged within the intended spirit of the game.
+The following rules have been devised to assist the organisation of matches.

 1. Matches must be played by the closing date shown.